Q09066930 Q09066930’s profile

 The Haunted Island, a Frog Detective Game

-It's a very short, linear and uninspiring game that is not even particularly beautiful or funny.
-That is what I thought as a grumpy grown-up. :-) My 3 y.o. daughter thought completely otherwise - she loved this game so much!
-She found it to be curious, humorous, and the story was right up her children's alley.
+It is a short, linear and uninspiring game that is not even particularly beautiful or funny.
+Or that is what I thought as a grumpy grown-up.
+My three-year-old child thought completely otherwise: she enjoyed this game so very much!
+She found it to be curious, humorous, and right up her children's alley.
 Yeah. xD

 Frog Detective 2: The Case of the Invisible Wizard

 Fighting with fears.